ProjetPP/PPP-QuestionParsing-Grammatical/Documentation/Review.md

 What is the brightest star visible from Earth? cop not removed! change what <-> is

+Where does most of the marijuana entering the United States come from?
+  ? merge prep (when it's not prep_x)

+What did John Hinckley do to impress Jodie Foster?
+  ? collapse dobj to comp

 * Treat nn as mod (and not merge)

 ## Question word to triples